-Khloe Kardashian & Scott Disick Play With Baby True In Adorable ‘KUWTK’ Preview
+Khloe Kardashian & Scott Disick Play With Baby True In Adorable ‘Keeping Up With The Kardashians’ Preview

 “Low key wish you and Scott had a baby together,” someone said, while another theorized that Disick and Khloe are “messing around together on the low.”

 While Khloe and Disick are very close friends, they were never in a relationship together, according to Cheat Sheet.
-Back in 2009 when Kourtney was pregnant with her and Disick’s first child, Mason, the father of three was struggling with an alcohol addiction.
+Back in 2009, when Kourtney was pregnant with her and Disick’s first child, Mason, the father of three was struggling with alcohol addiction.
 Khloe, who is also very close to Kourtney, often defended her sister and confronted Disick about straightening up his act.

 Disick and Khloe were not always on great terms, but they formed a close bond over the years.
 In 2015, the Good American founder even said she and Disick were the “best of friends.”